BartVandewoestyne/tips-and-tricks/docker.md

 To get the terminal of a running container!
 E.g. to navigate to a directory inside that container, check logfile, check configuration file, print out environment variables,...
 ```
-docker exec -it cae903a74202 /bin/bash
+$ docker exec -it cae903a74202 /bin/bash
-docker exec -it cae903a74202 /bin/sh
+$ docker exec -it cae903a74202 /bin/sh
 ```
 The `-it` stands for `interactive terminal`.
 You can also use the name instead of the ID.
-One of bash or sh should work (always).
+One of `bash` or `sh` should work (always).

 Just do `exit` to go out.